MechaMahmud71/covid-19/README.md

-This is a React web app.
+This is a React web app Named COVID-19.

 A class based app!!!
 No react hooks has been used.